 - Respect.
 Every professional expects to be treated with respect.
 We all watch our leaders body language, facial expressions, as well as their words, for indications of respect and disrespect.
 Never forget to offer only constructive criticism, and not in front of co-workers, as a sign of respect.
 Show by your actions that you value their opinions.

 - Recognition.
 This is something that you should always do in front of co-workers.
 When you recognize and celebrate individual achievements, large and small, in front of peers, people feel wonderful about themselves.
 They feel more competent and eager to repeat the success or take on additional responsibility.

 - Reward.
 People need rewards to maintain their motivation, or they will start to feel that the recognition is all “show,” with no substance behind it.
-Cash incentives are a good start, but tokens indicating performance, like prizes and certificates often work just as well.
+Cash incentives are a good start, but tokens indicating performance, like prizes and custom certificates often work just as well.
 Even intangible rewards, like lunch with the boss, can be powerful motivators.

 - Reinforcement.
 When a team member shows increased skills or results, following prior rewards, reinforcing that progress will result in a motivational multiplier.
 Reinforcement is recognition and rewards on steroids.

 - Relationships.
 Positive social interactions with fellow team members leads to improved job satisfaction and motivation.
 Inversely, people who are negative and bring negative interpersonal attitudes to the workplace will destroy the motivation of others.
 If not addressed immediately, these people will drive good employees to seek work elsewhere.

 - Responsibility.
 New responsibilities, when done with respect and moderation, prevent stagnation and challenges us to perform at even higher levels.
 Most people will rise to the occasion, see their progress, and become even more motivated.
 The best people love to learn and accomplish new things.